judaicadh/bibliothecahebraicaatlantica/README.md

-# bibliohebraicaatlantica
+# Bibliotheca Hebraica Atlantica
-Biblio Hebraica Atlantica - Tracking Libraries that Contain Hebrew Books in the Atlantic World
+Tracking Libraries that Contain Hebrew Books in the Atlantic World